 PACE: Moderate.
 Fairly early starts are the norm since birding is almost always best in the morning, and most of the morning birding sites require at least a short drive to reach.
 Breakfast will typically start between 5:00 and 6:00am, with one a bit earlier at 4:30am.
 On most (but not all) days there will be some downtime after lunch to relax.
 At least two lunches will be packed lunches in the field.
 Two days of the trip will require at least four hours of driving, though it will be spread out over the day.

-PHYSICAL DIFFICULTY: Moderate.
-Most of the birding will be on flat or slightly inclined roads and tracks, averaging about 3 miles (4.8 km) a day, with one longer hike of about 4 miles (4.8 km) with some short, steeper sections.
+PHYSICAL DIFFICULTY: Moderate to difficult.
+Quite a bit of walking is done on this tour.
+Most of the birding will be on flat or slightly inclined roads, tracks, and forest trails.
+You can expect to walk about 3 miles (4.8 km) a day on average, with one longer hike of about 4 miles (4.8 km) with some short, steeper sections.
 One other day of the trip requires walking up a steep cobbled road and some stairs (usually about 1 mile/1.6 km roundtrip, though depending on road conditions it is sometimes necessary to walk farther); a walking stick can help, especially coming down.
 Most of the tour is spent between sea level and 4000 ft (1200 m), with one morning at about 6000 ft (1800 m).

 CLIMATE: Usually pleasant to hot in the lower elevations, and cool to occasionally cold in the mountains.
 Occasionally, cold fronts bring cooler temperatures into the region.
 Some rain can be expected.

 ACCOMMODATION: Very good lodges; both have private bathrooms, hot water, and full-time electricity.
 Two of the rooms at Guapiaçu do not have en-suite bathrooms, but they are private to those rooms.